ekamperi/ekamperi.github.io/_posts/2020-12-01-kernel-density-estimation.md

 <img width="50%" height="50%" src="{{ site.url }}/images/skde_2d_binormal.png" />
 </p>

 And here is the code that calculates the smooth kernel density estimate.
-The two plot are very similar, however they are not entirely identical.
-Apparently, `SmoothKernelDensity[]` calculation is more sophisticated.
+The two plots are very similar; however, they are not entirely identical.
+Apparently, the `SmoothKernelDensity[]` calculation is more sophisticated.
 You may also [follow this thread on Mathematica.SE](https://mathematica.stackexchange.com/questions/236156/how-to-reproduce-smoothkerneldistribution-for-the-bivariate-case) for more information.

 {% highlight mathematica %}
 {% raw %}